razielar/feature_engineering_ts_forecasting/README.md

 * **Cyclical patterns**: A pattern or effect that repeats **without a fixed frequency** over time.

+### Features to capture seasonality and cyclical patterns

 | **Seasonality**                                   | **Cyclical patterns**  |
 |---------------------------------------------------|------------------------|